Day Trips to Sintra from Lisbon

 Sintra Private Day Trip from Lisbon with Pena Palace Tickets

-Sintra at your own pace: private tour with tickets to the Pena Palace
+Sintra at your own pace: private tour with admission to the Pena Palace

-An exclusive guided tour with private transport, tickets included and total flexibility to explore Sintra as you wish.
+An exclusive guided tour with private transport, including admission tickets, and complete freedom to explore Sintra at your own pace.

-If you prefer a more relaxed experience without groups, this private excursion to Sintra with tickets to the Pena Palace is a perfect option.
-With the comfort of a private vehicle that picks you up in Lisbon, and accompanied by an exclusive guide, you will discover the most special corners of this World Heritage city.
+If you prefer a more relaxed experience without groups, this private excursion to Sintra with tickets to the Pena Palace is the perfect choice.
+With the comfort of a private vehicle picking you up in Lisbon, and accompanied by a dedicated guide, you’ll discover the most special corners of this World Heritage Site.

-The tour includes a visit to the Pena Palace, with tickets included, so you can explore this fairytale castle without queuing.
-From there, you will enjoy some of the best views in the region.
-The guide will accompany you during the visit, but you will also have free time to stroll through the historic centre or have a leisurely drink.
+The tour includes a visit to Pena Palace, with tickets included, so you can explore this fairytale castle without queuing.
+From there, you’ll enjoy some of the best views in the region.
+The guide will accompany you during the visit, but you’ll also have free time to stroll through the historic centre or enjoy a leisurely drink.

-In addition, you can take the opportunity to visit places such as the National Palace of Sintra or the Castelo dos Mouros, and adjust the pace of the day to your liking.
+You can also take the opportunity to visit places such as the National Palace of Sintra or the Castelo dos Mouros, and tailor the pace of the day to your liking.

-Recommended if... you want a more personalised and complete experience, without rushing or groups, with everything organised for you.
+Recommended if... you want a more personalised and comprehensive experience, without rushing or large groups, with everything organised for you.

 • Sintra and Cascais Small Group Day Trip from Lisbon